 Cedom Music Collection

-The National Library has been collecting and preserving music documents since its inception.
-The Centre d'études et de documentation musicales (Cedom), created in 1989, has the task of collecting, preserving and making accessible Luxembourg's musical heritage in manuscript and print.
-At the heart of the Cedom's musical holding are printed and manuscript scores as well as the archives of composers and communities related to the musical life and history of the country.
-In addition to its legal mandate, the Cedom also holds a collection of sound recordings, consisting of CDs, DVDs, vinyl records and audio tapes and cassettes and thus takes on the function of a central music archive in Luxembourg.
+The National Library, since its inception, collects and preserves music documents.
+The Centre d’études et de documentation musicales (Cedom), established in 1989, focuses on collecting, preserving, and making accessible Luxembourg’s musical heritage in print and manuscript.
+At the heart of the Cedom’s musical holding are printed and manuscript scores as well as the archives of composers and communities related to the musical life and history of the country.
+Beyond its legal mandate, the Cedom houses a diverse sound recordings collection – CDs, DVDs, vinyl records, audio tapes – functioning as Luxembourg's central music archive.
+Moreover, a section of the non-Luxembourgish collection is dedicated to music, comprising books, scores, periodicals, e-books, digital newspapers, and databases.

 Online resources